-In May 2006, the Company received an initial order for 500,100 FC female condoms from the National Aids Control Organization (NACO) of the Ministry of Health & Family Welfare, Government of India.
-The order, placed through UNFPA, the United Nations Population Fund, supplied female condoms for NACO's year-long HIV/AIDS prevention study.
-The female condoms were distributed to 60,000 women in eight high-incidence states.
-A survey conducted as part of the study assessment showed a high acceptance of the female condom.
-NACO recently announced its intention to distribute female condoms in four high-incidence states over eight months in the first phase of its new prevention program.
+In May 2006, the Company received an initial order for 500,100 FC female condoms from the National AIDS Control Organization (NACO) of the Ministry of Health & Family Welfare, Government of India.
+The order, placed through UNFPA, supplied female condoms for NACO's year-long pre-program prevention and acceptability study.
+The female condoms were distributed to 60,000 women at 13 sites in eight states.
+Because the pilot project was highly successful showing consistent use of FC, NACO decided to scale up the program under which women are trained on how to use the Female Condom.
+In June 2008, the Company's technical collaboration with HLL in India was successful in winning an order from the National AIDS Control Organization of India.
+The order, for 1.5 million female condoms, will be manufactured in Kochi, India, in HLL's newly commissioned factory and used in the scaled up prevention program.

 The Company sells the female condom in the United States to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
 The female condom is currently available in 95 locations in New York City, including both community based organizations and the N.Y.C.
-Department of Health and Mental Hygiene units, it is being distributed as part of New York City's Female Condom Education and Distribution Project being conducted by the Bureau of HIV/AIDS Prevention and Control.
+Department of Health and Mental Hygiene units.
+It is being distributed as part of New York City's Female Condom Education and Distribution Project being conducted by the Bureau of HIV/AIDS Prevention and Control.
+In June 2008, the New York City Department of Health & Mental Hygiene awarded the Company a bid for two million female condoms for use in that program.
+The program may be increased at the discretion of the NYC Department of Health.